kakwa/pygraph_redis/README.rst

 Write atomicity
 ===============

-With proper versions, pygraph\_redis provided the atomicity of transaction when adding or removing a node.
+With proper versions, pygraph\_redis provides the atomicity of transaction when adding or removing a node.

 Installation
 ============